adobe-commerce/partner-day-accs/README.md

 5. Select the second option, which will allow us to select an assigned instance `Pick an available Adobe Commerce tenant`.
 6. This will prompt us to select the Org.
 Select the `Adobe Commerce Labs` org and press enter.
 7. From the list of instances, select the instance assigned to you.
 You can search for your instance by typing `Cloud Service <SEAT_NUMBER>`.
 8. From the list of projects, select the project assigned to you.
-You can search for your project by typing `PD BAN <SEAT_NUMBER>`.
+You can search for your project by typing `PD SG <SEAT_NUMBER>`.
 9. Select the Production workspace.
 10. This will connect the selected instance through an API Mesh on the selected Project and Workspace.
 11. In the next step if a browser tab isnt opened, go to this link https://github.com/apps/aem-code-sync/installations/select_target.